 The pesto is vegan, so we’re taking out the cheese and adding extra garlic in it’s place.
 We have both raw garlic and two whole heads of roasted garlic.
 That’s a lotta garlic.
 But the roasted garlic goes really mellow so don’t worry, this is not going to kill you.
 It’s just got a little more depth to it.

-Two layers of wondrous garlic.
+Two layers of wondrous garlic in your pasta.
 Ideal.

-If you have the garlic roasted in advance, this will come together in about 1/2 an hour.
+If you have the garlic roasted in advance, this pasta will come together in about 1/2 an hour.
 So maybe you’re making something in the oven the night before you plan to make this?
 In which case, you can just throw the garlic in alongside whatever it is.
 Don’t worry too much if it’s a lower temperature, just leave it in longer if that’s the case.

 Roasted Garlic Pesto Spaghetti with Blistered Cherry Tomatoes